Awadibra/NaiveFileSystem/README.md

 ● rm – Remove (delete) a file or a directory.
 If the argument is a directory remove it recursively.
-Syntax: rm <path>
+Syntax: rm "path"
-If <path> doesn’t exist print out “No such file or directory”.
+If "path" doesn’t exist print out “No such file or directory”.
 Working-directory nor the root-directory can’t be removed.
 In such a case print out “Can’t remove directory”.